01mf02/jq-lang-spec/semantics.typ

   updating the accumulator by $g update sigma$, where
   $var(x)$ is bound to the current output of $f$.
   The definition of $"reduce"$ is given in @folding.
-/*
-- $"try" f "catch" g$: Returns the output of $f update sigma$, mapping errors occurring in $f$ to $g$.
-The definition of the function $"catch"$ is
-  $ "catch"(x, g, c, v) := cases(
-    sum_(y in g|^c_(e)) stream("error"(y)) & "if" x = "error"(e)", " x "is unpolarised, and" g|^c_x != stream(),
-    stream(v) & "if" x = "error"(e)", " x "is unpolarised, and" g|^c_x = stream(),
-    stream(x) & "otherwise"
-) $
-  The function $"catch"(x, g, c, v)$ analyses $x$ (the current output of $f$):
-  If $x$ is no unpolarised error, $x$ is returned.
-  For example, that is the case if the original right-hand side of the update returns an error, in which case we do not want this error to be caught here.
-  However, if $x$ is an unpolarised error, that is, an error that was caused on the left-hand side of the update, it has to be caught here.
-  In that case, $"catch"$ analyses the output of $g$ with input $x$:
-  If $g$ yields no output, then it returns the original input value $v$, and if $g$ yields output, all its output is mapped to errors!
-  This behaviour might seem peculiar, but it makes sense when we consider the jq way of implementing updates via paths:
-  When evaluating some update $mu update sigma$ with an input value $v$, the filter $mu$ may only return paths to data contained within $v$.
-  When $mu$ is $"try" f "catch" g$, the filter $g$ only receives inputs that stem from errors, and because $v$ cannot contain errors, these inputs cannot be contained in $v$.
-  Consequentially, $g$ can never return any path pointing to $v$.
-  The only way, therefore, to get out alive from a $"catch"$ is for $g$ to return ... nothing.
-- $"break"(var(x))$: Breaks out from the update.#footnote[
-    Note that unlike in @semantics, we do not define the update semantics of
-    $"label" var(x) | f$, which could be used to resume an update after a $"break"$.
-    The reason for this is that this requires an additional type of $"break"$ exceptions that carries the current value alongside the variable, as well as variants of the value update operators in @updating that can handle unpolarised breaks.
-    Because making update operators handle unpolarised breaks renders them considerably more complex and
-    we estimate that label expressions are
-    rarely used in the left-hand side of updates anyway, we think it more beneficial for the presentation to forgo label expressions here.
-  ]
-*/
 - $fold x "as" var(x) (.; f)$: Folds $f$ over the values returned by $var(x)$.
   We will discuss this in @folding-update.
 - $x(f_1; ...; f_n)$, $x$: Calls filters.